CSU’s Sponsor Billing Service

 Can a sponsor request be denied?

-Yes.
-Generally, sponsor requests are approved.
-However, examples of reasons for the request being denied are:
+Yes, sponsor requests can be denied.
+While they are generally approved, some examples of a request being denied are:

 Sponsors may be billed for education-related charges only.
 Typical charges include: